 Add Ins: Feel free to use more or less olives, sun dried tomatoes, or artichoke hearts.
 You can also use fresh tomatoes.

 Can I use pasta instead?

-For a paleo pasta I like Trader Joe’s Cauliflower Gnocchi or Capello’s fettuccine and will sometimes even add them into this dish for extra volume/carbs.
+For gluten free/paleo pasta, I like Trader Joe’s Cauliflower Gnocchi or Capello’s and will sometimes even add them into this dish for extra volume/carbs.